State parameter

 Using State parameter

-2. Build Authorization URL using State parameter
+2. Build an Authorization URL with the state parameter:

-3. Redirect user to Authorization URL
+3. Redirect the user to the Authorization URL.